Minneapolis venture capitalist loses office lease after viral video accuses him of racial profiling

 "I'm Tom Austin," the man says in the video.
 "I'm a tenant in the building — are you?"

 The men in the group, who are black, respond that they are all tenants.
 Austin demands to know which office they work in.
-They respond that they don’t have to tell him.
-He says he’s going to call 9-1-1 then.
+They respond that they don't have to tell him.
+He says he's going to call 911.

 "As you guys can see, we're dealing with racism here," one of the voices says in the video.